vicjwang/edx-platform/docs/en_us/course_authors/source/discussions.rst

 * Review posts with a large number of votes and recognize "star posters" publicly and regularly.

-* Stay on topic yourself: before responding to a post, be sure to read it completely
+* Stay on topic yourself: before responding to a post, be sure to read it completely.

 * Maintain a positive attitude.
 Acknowledge problems and errors without assigning blame.